 Processes involved in the implementation and evaluation of a population-focused health promotion program based on community data sets and previously collected data; and policy recommendations related to the program.
 One and one-half lecture hours and six laboratory hours a week for one semester.
-Prerequisite: Graduate standing and Nursing 391D.
+Prerequisite: Graduate standing and Nursing 3910 mortality in a population, epidemiological investigations, and the use of epidemiological study designs.
+Two and one-half lecture hours and two laboratory hours a week for one semester.
+Prerequisite: Graduate standing.